SPORT LEISURE AND OTHER ACTIVITIES

 Festivale, Launceston, TAS

 The best of Tasmania is on display at this hit three-day summer gig.
-Centrally located City Park makes a wonderful setting and is a hive of activity as local food, wine, beer, cider, and spirits are dished up alongside an entertainment schedule that includes big-name Australian musical acts.
+Centrally located City Park makes a wonderful setting and is a hive of activity as local food, wine, beer, cider, and spirits are dished up alongside an entertainment schedule that includes big-name Australian musical acts such as Icehouse, Bachelor Girl, Rogue Traders, Vanessa Amarosi, The Beautiful Girls and Diesel.
 Beverage masterclasses and celebrity chef appearances add more flavour to this lively event.

 Nearby park: BIG4 Launceston.